-• Provide technical support and perspective to the DSL and leadership team, especially in the development and implementation of appropriate online safety policies and procedures.

-- Implement appropriate security measures to ensure that the settings IT infrastructure/system is secure and not open to misuse or malicious attack, whilst allowing learning opportunities to be maximised. - Ensure that our filtering policy is applied and updated on a regular basis; responsibility for its implementation is shared with the leadership team. - Report any filtering breaches to the DSL (or deputy DSLs) and leadership team, as well as, the settings Internet Service Provider or other services, as appropriate. - Ensure that any safeguarding concerns, identified through monitoring or filtering breaches are reported to the DSL (or deputy DSLs), in accordance with the safeguarding procedures.
+- Provide technical support and perspective to the DSL and leadership team, especially in the development and implementation of appropriate online safety policies and procedures. - Implement appropriate security measures e.g all computers password protected, any USB stick is encrypted, all hardware has up to date virus protection to ensure that the settings IT infrastructure/system is secure and not open to misuse or malicious attack, whilst allowing learning opportunities to be maximised. - Ensure that our filtering policy is applied and updated on a regular basis; responsibility for its implementation is shared with the leadership team. - Report any filtering breaches to the DSL (or deputy DSLs) and leadership team, as well as, the settings Internet Service Provider or other services, as appropriate. - Ensure that any safeguarding concerns, identified through monitoring or filtering breaches are reported to the DSL (or deputy DSLs), in accordance with the safeguarding procedures.

-4.4 It is the responsibility of learners (at a level that is appropriate to their individual age and ability) to:
+4.5 It is the responsibility of learners (at a level that is appropriate to their individual age and ability) to: